 I really like the Asian-Americans docuseries by PBS, and it’s currently free to watch.
 The docuseries is made up of five 1-hour long episodes that cover 150 years of history, including the Chinese Exclusion Act, the building of the Transcontinental Railroad, and Japanese Internment.
 I watched it over the summer and found it really eye-opening.

 5. Check in with your Asian friends.

 Asian-owned businesses, particularly restaurants, have suffered during the pandemic due to misplaced fear of Covid-19.
 If you can, order some takeout at your local Asian restaurants.

-If you need to buy something online, consider shopping these sustainable Asian-owned businesses (these are affiliate links, meaning I will earn a small commission on any purchases at no extra cost to you.
+If you need to buy something online, consider shopping these sustainable Asian-owned businesses (some of these are affiliate links, meaning I will earn a small commission on any purchases at no extra cost to you.
 I will donate 100% to grassroots AAPI orgs).

 Eco Amical—zero-waste, natural makeup by my friend Christine.
 Includes vegan options.

 Girlfriend Collective—size-inclusive activewear made from recycled materials.
 Gorgeous matching sets and a closed-loop system.

 Cocokind—natural skincare products, including reef-safe sunscreen, makeup, and oils.

 I fully recognize that there is plenty of work to be done within the Asian-American community.
 Growing up as a second-generation immigrant, I’ve always been taught to not get too involved in politics.
 When Trump won in 2016, my parents told me not to worry because “it wouldn’t impact us” (oh, the irony).

 I felt very frustrated by this disengagement.
 The Asian-American community is clearly not exempt from racism, and “keeping to yourself” also means failing to stand up for other BIPOC communities.
 There are also issues of racism and colorism within our own communities.